Primary Sources of Greek Mythology | Ancient Texts

 • Scientific approach to mythological tradition

-The aristocratic view provides tools for critical evaluation of their mythological narratives and subjects, strengthening the academic dimension of the hub.
+The Aristotelian approach provides tools for the critical evaluation of mythological narratives and their themes, thereby strengthening the hub’s academic dimension.

 The introduction of philosophical sources allows: